imaginedelements/heather-turano-coaching/src/pages/blog-post/2018-07-10-when-you-wake-up-feeling-like-crap-do-these-5-things.md

 After telling your feel that "you see it".
 You have to break down the **WAY.**

-> Why do i think i feel like crap?
-Well, because i didnt sleep well.
+> Why do I think I feel like crap?
+Well, because I didn't sleep well.
 >
 > Why didn't I sleep well?
 Because you ate right before bed, I drank too much champagne, I didn't do my wind down routine, etc etc.